Kalebu/pyswahili/README.md

 ## To Do

+- [x] Starter string based logo
 - [x] Making sure only keywords are replaced
+- [ ] Improving the choice of keywords
-- [ ] Improving documentation
+- [ ] adding documentation + examples
 - [ ] fixing REPL bugs
-- [ ] Starter string based logo
 - [ ] Supporting the Module structure
+- [ ] Publishing Version 1.0 to the PyPI

 ### Ensuring Keywords are replaced